hobbes3/mass_index_batch/README.md

 You have thousands, if not, millions of files that you want to index to Splunk.
 You try normal `monitor` and `batch` inputs, but it crashes Splunk or it's way too slow (like 1 file per second).

 ### How it works
 This Python script acts like a streaming server: It copies and maintains a limited number of files to a working directory, where Splunk can ingest the files via `batch` input (and delete them afterwards).
-If the script can't complete because either the maximum number of files have been reached for a while (ie Splunk down) or `SIGINT` (ie `ctrl-c`), then it'll save the remaining file list to a CSV and quit.
+If the script can't complete because either the maximum number of files have been reached for a while (ie Splunk down) or `SIGINT` was detected (ie `ctrl-c`), then it'll save the remaining file list to a CSV and quit.
 The script will resume from the CSV upon next run.
 Delete the CSV manually if you want to start over.
-See [`settings.py`](https://github.com/hobbes3/mass_index/blob/master/default_settings.py) for configurations.
+See [`settings.py`](https://github.com/hobbes3/mass_index/blob/master/default_settings.py) for configuration settings.

 ### Requirements

-1. Use Python 3 (tested on Python 3.7.0) and install `tqdm`.
+1. Use Python 3 (tested on Python 3.7.0) and install [`tqdm`](https://pypi.org/project/tqdm/).
 2. Copy, edit, and rename `default_settings.py` to `settings.py`.
-3. Make sure you `batch` input (not `monitor`!) the same directory as `dst` in `settings.py`.
-Don't forget the required `move_policy=sinkhole` setting.
+3. In Splunk, create `batch` inputs (not `monitor`!) for the same directories listed as `dst` in `settings.py`.
+Don't forget the required `move_policy=sinkhole` setting in `inputs.conf`.
 For example, if your `settings.py` is

 ```python
 # From settings.py: